wazuh/wazuh-documentation/source/installation-guide/custom-installation/step-by-step/elasticsearch.rst

 Next steps
 ----------

 The next step is the installation of the Wazuh server.
-First, choose the cluster mode.

-- :ref:`Wazuh single-node cluster<wazuh_single_node_cluster>`
 - :ref:`Wazuh multi-node cluster<wazuh_multi_node_cluster>`